Generalized cones admitting a curvature-dimension condition: Preliminaries

 \end{defi}

 \begin{rem}[Relations among the curvature-dimension conditions] Here we collect some useful properties of the curvature-dimension conditions that we will need later on. \begin{itemize} \item[(i)] \textbf{(Globalization)} Since in general $\tau_{K,N}^{(t)}(\theta)\geq\sigma_{K,N}^{(t)}(\theta)$, the condition $\CD(K,N)$ always implies $\CD^*(K,N)$.
 The latter is equivalent to its local version $\CD^*_\loc(K',N)$ for all $K'<K$ thanks to \cite[Thm.\ 5.1]{BS:10}.
-But then due to \cite{CM:21} $\CD(K,N)$ for $N>1$ can be globalized so there is no necessity to define any local curvature-dimension condition.
+When the metric measure space is essentially nonbranching, due to \cite{CM:21} $\CD(K,N)$ for $N\in (1, \infty)$ is equivalent to its local version.
 The result for the case $K=\infty$ was previously already known \cite{Stu:06a}.
-The case $N=1$ was excluded to avoid pathological behaviours, cf. \cite[Rem.\ 2.4]{CM:17a}.
+The case $N=1$ is excluded to avoid pathological behaviours, cf. \cite[Rem.\ 2.4]{CM:17a}.